rafaellavm/FancyTree_JQuery/README.md

 By adding the -g option we make sure that the package is installed globally on your system."

-- Dentro da pasta /js rodar o comando pra levantar o servidor:
+2) Dentro da pasta /js rodar o comando pra levantar o servidor:

 $ json-server --watch retorno.json

 Esse json é chamado no ajax dentro do código do Fancytree

+Pra rodar em uma porta específica:

+$ json-server --watch db.json --port 3004